regisd/regisd.github.io/_posts/2009-08-08-google-chrome-on-linux-supports-flash.md

     `chrome --enable-plugins`

-Oh by the way, I&rsquo;ve made a quick script to easily install or upgrade chrome on linux
+Oh by the way, I’ve made a quick script to easily install or upgrade chrome on linux

     #!/bin/sh
     DEST=/usr/local/google/chrome